 On December 11, 2020, the Government of Canada released its Healthy Environment and a Healthy Economy Plan (the "HEHE Plan") which builds on the Pan-Canadian Framework and provides a road map forward to meet Canada's 2030 emissions reduction target.
 The HEHE Plan includes a \$3-billion investment over five years to a Net-Zero Accelerator Fund to invest in projects to decarbonize large emitters, scale-up clean technology and otherwise accelerate industry transformation across all sectors.
 In addition, the HEHE Plan proposes to invest an additional \$964 million over four years towards renewable energy and grid modernization projects and \$300 million over five years to advance the use of clean and reliable energy in rural, remote and Indigenous communities.
 The third component of the HEHE Plan pertains to zero emission vehicles.
 This includes investing an additional \$287 million to continue the federal government's Incentives for Zero-Emission Vehicles program until March 2022, \$150 million over three years towards charging and refueling stations across Canada, and \$1.5 billion towards a Low-Carbon and Zero-Emissions Fuels Fund to increase the production of low-carbon fuels.
-Also of relevance to the petroleum and natural gas industry, on December 21, 2021, the federal government announced its intention to publish draft regulations that will implement a ban on the manufacture, import and sale of six categories of single-use plastics.
-The draft regulations are to come into force in late 2022.
+Also of relevance to the petroleum and natural gas industry, in June 2022, the federal government introduced the Single-use Plastics Prohibitions Regulations.
+The regulations prohibit, subject to certain exemptions, the manufacture, import and sale of single-use plastic checkout bags, cutlery, foodservice ware made from or containing problematic plastics, ring carriers, stir sticks and straws.
+The prohibitions on manufacture and import for sale in Canada and sale and manufacture, import and sale for export come into force on a rolling basis between December 2022 and December 2025.

 On November 19, 2020, the federal government announced Bill C-12, an Act respecting transparency and accountability in Canada's efforts to achieve net-zero greenhouse gas emissions by the year 2050.
 Canada joins over 120 countries in committing to net-zero emissions by 2050, including the UK, Germany, France and Japan.
-Once passed, Bill C-12 will legally bind the federal government to a process to achieve net-zero emissions by 2050.
-The legislation will, among other things, set rolling five-year emissions-reduction targets (starting in 2030) and require plans to reach each target on a reporting basis and enshrine greater accountability and public transparency into Canada's plan for meeting net-zero emissions by 2050 by providing for independent third-party review by the Commissioner of the Environment and Sustainable Development.
+The Canadian Net-Zero Emissions accountability Act became law in June 2021 and legally binds the federal government to a process to achieve net-zero emissions by 2050.
+The legislation also sets rolling five-year emissions-reduction targets (starting in 2030) and requires emissions reduction plans to reach each target on a reporting basis and enshrine greater accountability and public transparency into Canada's plan for meeting net-zero emissions by 2050 by providing for independent third-party review by the Commissioner of the Environment and Sustainable Development.